Crown Holdings (CCK)

 Crown Holdings Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, Crown Holdings’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Over the last few years, Crown Holdings’s ROIC averaged 1.3 percentage point increases each year.
+This is a good sign, and we hope the company can keep improving.

 11. Balance Sheet Assessment

-Crown Holdings reported $1.17 billion of cash and $6.39 billion of debt on its balance sheet in the most recent quarter.
+Crown Holdings reported $764 million of cash and $5.96 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 Crown Holdings Net Debt Position

-12. Key Takeaways from Crown Holdings’s Q3 Results
+12. Key Takeaways from Crown Holdings’s Q4 Results

 13. Is Now The Time To Buy Crown Holdings?

-Crown Holdings isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was weak over the last five years.
-And while its solid ROIC suggests it has grown profitably in the past, the downside is its flat constant currency disappointed.
+Crown Holdings’s business quality ultimately falls short of our standards.
+To begin with, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its rising cash profitability gives it more optionality, the downside is its flat constant currency disappointed.
 On top of that, its low gross margins indicate some combination of competitive pressures and high production costs.

-Crown Holdings’s P/E ratio based on the next 12 months is 12.1x.
+Crown Holdings’s P/E ratio based on the next 12 months is 13.6x.
 While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.